raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

 # LED Matrix

-The Astro Pi HAT LED Matrix contains 64 multi-colour LEDs.
-Each of the 64 LEDs actually have three smaller LEDs inside them.
-One for each primary colour - just like a pixel on a TV.
+The Astro Pi HAT LED matrix contains 64 multi-colour LEDs.
+Each of the 64 LEDs actually have three smaller LEDs inside them, one for each primary colour, just like a pixel on a TV.

-## Simple Colour mixing
+## Simple colour mixing

 ![](images/additive_color_mixing.png)

-In additive colors mixing there are three primary colours: red, green, and blue.
+In additive colour mixing there are three primary colours: red, green, and blue.
 In the image above, there are three spotlights of equal brightness, one for each primary colour.
-In the absence of any colour the result is black.If all three primary colors are mixed, the result is white.
+In the absence of any colour the result is black.
+If all three primary colours are mixed, the result is white.
 When red and green combine, the result is yellow.
 When red and blue combine, the result is magenta.
 When blue and green combine, the result is cyan.
 It's possible to make even more colours than this by varying the brightness of the primary colours used.

 1. Open **Python 3** from a terminal window as `sudo` by typing: